oreplay/oreplay-backend/README.md

 # Migrations

-We are working on two different databases `phputesting` for testing and `app_rest` for local development.
+We are working on two different databases:
+- `phputesting` for unit testing (it will be created automatically when running tests)
+- `app_rest` for local development (it will be creted automatically when browsing [api/v1/ping/pong](http://localhost/api/v1/ping/pong))

 Migrations should be the only way to perform changes in the database schema.